 At this point, the form is ready.
 Use the Save & Close button to close the dashboard and activate the form on the next screen.
 Once you do that, it will go live instantly.

-Start collecting quote requests from your website today
+Start collecting quote requests on your website today

 Having a simple form to refer your potential clients to will help you save time and effort.
 Plus, with a tool like Getsitecontrol, you’ll be able to keep your finger on the pulse of your business.
-Each time someone requests a quote through the form on your website, you’ll be notified and able to respond directly via email.
+Each time someone requests a quote through the form on your website, you’ll be notified via email and be able to respond directly from the inbox.

 Sounds like something you were looking for?
 Then get yourself a Getsitecontrol account today and give it a spin!